alexkapps/maptime_hrva/README.md

 - if you dont recognize a format, google it
 - loading an example vector and raster file (NAIP of Baltimore, Riot incident points)
 - Riot incident data ( https://www.google.com/maps/d/u/0/viewer?mid=zYw5SbHYVKBM.kLaJN-znQs40 )
-- NAIP imagery (need to download ahead of time)
+- Baltimore NAIP imagery (need to download ahead of time)
 - bring in open street map layer (open layers plugin ; plugin demo)

-Example
+2. Example
 -

 - Show data sources (website, where we got it)